-It’s japanese folklore that if one chooses to terminate the bonds of friendship or love with another, you gift a knife to whom you intend to sever ties with.
-But here in the Western World, receiving a knife as a gift is cause for celebration!
+Short answer: no!
+That said, many cultures believe it to be bad luck, and in Japanese folklore if one chooses to terminate the bonds of friendship or love with another, a knife is given as a symbolic 'severing' of ties between the two parties.
+But here in Canada, receiving a knife as a gift is cause for celebration!
 Countless Birthdays, weddings and a plethora of other joyous occasions are often marked by the offering of rectangular boxes bursting with steel and wood!
-So how do we avoid this long held superstition, and keep our relationships intact while still being able to shop at Knifewear?
-The answer is simple!
-Include a coin in the box.
+So how do we avoid this long held superstition, and keep our relationships intact while still being able to shop at your favourite knife store?

 Sign up to get the latest on sales, new releases and more …